polterguy/phosphorusfive-dox/chapter-15.md

 Another example includes the use-case of instead of storing your objects directly into the P5 database, rather transmit them as an HTTP web service request, to another server, or for that matter, storing your objects in your own file system locally.
 Since lambda objects are implicitly serializable, and easily converted into Hyperlambda - This would require no more than a handful of changes to your original code.

 As always, the gift of Hyperlambda, isn't necessarily in *"what you see"*, it's rather in *"what you cannot see"*.
 Our above CRUD database layer, is much more *generic* and *agile*, than whatever you could build in traditional OOP, without violating the laws of *YAGNI*, ending up with what's often referred to as *"astronaut architecture"*, or *"monster architecture"*.
-Simply because the above solution is built, accommodating for change, without having to pay the price of added complexity, violating YAGNI.
+Simply because the above solution is built, accommodating for change, without having to pay the price of added complexity, resulting in violating the rules of YAGNI.

 In fact, let's illustrate this fact, with a simple change to our read Active Event.
 Change your **sys42.examples.data.read.hl** file to contain the following code.
 Don't worry if you don't understand everything in this file, it'll be thoroughly explained in later chapters.